flittle8/cupper/content/patterns/epub 2 to epub 3/create-pagelist.md

 {{% expandable label="EPUB 3" level="3" %}}

 If you're working with an EPUB 3, the page list will be found in a XHTML navigation document (hereafter refered to as the NAV file).
 This file is often named "nav.xhtml" or contains the word "nav" in the filename.
+Sometimes you'll see it as "toc.xhtml".
 It's specific to EPUB 3.

 Like the NCX in EPUB 2, this file contains all the navigational points in the book, which appear in the main navigation panel of reading systems.
 Most commonly this includes: Table of Contents, Landmarks, and, a Page List.